atreyasha/spp-explainability/docs/develop.md

             7.  improve overall readability

-        5. Discussion
+        3. Discussion

+            1.  look up definition of competitive performance and use it to answer in relation to \"mean performance metric\"

-            1.  expound on trade-off between performance and transparency by looking at differently sized models -\> and then also looking at other studies which used BERTesque models -\> link back to background concepts
+            2.  expound on trade-off between performance and transparency by looking at differently sized models -\> and then also looking at other studies which used BERTesque models -\> link back to background concepts

-            2.  discuss relationship between tau threshold and the softmax/binary distances
+            3.  discuss relationship between tau threshold and the softmax/binary distances

-            3.  use discussions section to bring about more nuanced points on results -\> perhaps related to inductive biases in the RE lookup layer
+            4.  use discussions section to bring about more nuanced points on results -\> perhaps related to inductive biases in the RE lookup layer

-            4.  provide examples of RE similarities and types
+            5.  provide examples of RE similarities and types

-            5.  add meta-text for padding and linking
+            6.  add meta-text for padding and linking

-            6.  improve overall readability
+            7.  improve overall readability

-        6. Further work
+        4. Further work

             1.  for the target audience of end-users -\> how can a user make use of the regex model

+            2.  encode information on the position of the pattern where it got maxed out -\> might help to encode information in longer documents

-            2.  visualize examples/classes where regex and neural model align and misalign, eg. with a confusion matrix
+            3.  visualize examples/classes where regex and neural model align and misalign, eg. with a confusion matrix

-            3.  add meta-text for padding and linking
+            4.  add meta-text for padding and linking

-            4.  improve overall readability
+            5.  improve overall readability

     2. Iteration 2 (consistency and formatting)